 Figure EU.1-38 shows the cumulative distribution of upstream jitter for all access technologies.
-This also proves very similar to what was seen in March 2012.
+The distribution of figures is again very similar to what was observed in October 2013.
 All technologies, particularly FTTx and xDSL, have a tight distribution.
-Cable services also appear to display a tighter distribution since the last measurement period.
-80% of cable users experience 4ms of upstream jitter or less, as opposed to 6ms in March 2012, with 80% FTTx and xDSL seeing 1ms and 2ms of jitter respectively.
+Cable services also display a tighter distribution compared to the last measurement period.
+80% of cable users experience 3.6ms or less of upstream jitter, as opposed to 4ms in the previous year.
+80% FTTx and xDSL see approximately 1ms and 2ms of jitter respectively, as was the case in October 2013.

-Figure EU.1-38: Cumulative Distribution of Upstream VoIP Jitter, by technology c.2 Comparison with the United States4 c.2.1 Download Speed
+Figure EU.1-38: Cumulative Distribution of Upstream VoIP Jitter, by technology

+Comparison with the United States3 C.2